CODE OF BUSINESS CONDUCT AND ETHICS

 - Destroying, defacing, or damaging property of Buckle or others while on Buckle premises or parking lots corresponding to Buckle premises.

-- Fighting or willfully causing bodily injury or harm on Buckle premises.
+- Fighting or willfully causing bodily injury or harm to any individuals while on Buckle premises.

-- Possessing any weapon inside a Buckle store, unless such policy is otherwise prohibited by applicable state law.
+- Possessing any weapon inside any Buckle premises, unless such policy is otherwise prohibited by applicable state law.

 - Assisting in any way the procurement of alcohol or illegal drugs for a minor.

 - Possessing, using, or selling illegal drugs or drug paraphernalia outside of work.

-- Illegal activities while at work or in conducting Buckle business.
+- Illegal activities while at work or while conducting Buckle business.

 - Criminal conduct on Buckle premises.

 - Refusal to perform a job assignment that is not illegal, immoral, unethical, or hazardous, including cooperation in a security investigation.

-- Use of abusive language (profanity, obscenity, harassing conduct) toward a guest.
+- Use of abusive language (profanity or obscenity) toward any individual.

 - Theft of goods or money belonging to Buckle or other Teammates, or any type of dishonesty including any dishonesty or fraud involving other retail stores or that which is related to retail.

 - Processing inappropriate discounts or inaccurate transactions.

-- Convictions of criminal charges which directly or indirectly affect this employment relationship.
+- Convictions or criminal charges which directly or indirectly affect the employment relationship.

 - Attendance (i.e., failure to report to work, not working scheduled shifts, not taking meal periods and rest breaks as scheduled, excessive tardiness, etc.)